ActuallyTaylor/Firefly/README.md

 </p>

 # Firefly
-Firefly is a pure swift iOS syntax highlighter based of off [Sourceful](https://github.com/twostraws/Sourceful), [SavannaKit](https://github.com/louisdh/savannakit), [SyntaxKit](https://github.com/palle-k/SyntaxKit), and previously [Highlightr](https://github.com/raspu/Highlightr).
+Firefly is a pure swift iOS & macOS syntax highlighter based of off [Sourceful](https://github.com/twostraws/Sourceful), [SavannaKit](https://github.com/louisdh/savannakit), [SyntaxKit](https://github.com/palle-k/SyntaxKit), and previously [Highlightr](https://github.com/raspu/Highlightr).
 Highlighter has since been remove from the project in favor of a pure swift solution.
 ### Issues
 Issues are hosted on both this repo and the [Jellycuts Issue Repo](https://github.com/ActuallyZach/Jellycuts-Issues/issues/).
 This is done because a lot of issues that occur with Firefly are reported through Jellycuts and it does not make sense to mirror them across to this repo.